codr7/eli/README.md

 ```
 `42`

-As well as method arguments.
+As well as method arguments, where more specifically typed arguments have higher priority in overload resolution.

 ```
 (^foo [x@Int]